Covid-19 funding bid gains support

 The department’s request to the Arkansas Legislative Council to spend the $50 million in coronavirus relief “was held” up on Nov.
 20, after clearing a council subcommittee, because “we were seeing the increase in cases and a significant increase in hospitalizations … so it was decided at that time to just hold for now on that $50 million” in anticipation of a request for $50 million from the Department of Human Services, he said.

-Noting that Department of Finance and Administration Secretary Larry Walther expects to have roughly $54 million in leftover federal relief funds, Preston said "that might solve our issue right there, that we can use that for the $50 million to make up the difference in the trust fund."
+Noting Department of Finance and Administration Secretary Larry Walther expects to have roughly $54 million in leftover federal relief money, Preston said “that might solve our issue right there, that we can use that for the $50 million to make up the difference in the trust fund.”

 “This one is where if we can get down to the very end of the wire and [other state agencies] don’t have the ability to spend the funds, [and] funds come back in at the last minute, we can make the transfer at the very end of the month, at the end of this year, into the trust fund and that will satisfy what we need,” he said.

-Hutchinson said Wednesday in a written statement that "I will work with the General Assembly to determine the best way to keep the unemployment trust fund healthy.
+Hutchinson said Wednesday in a statement “I will work with the General Assembly to determine the best way to keep the unemployment trust fund healthy.

 “There are a number of options and we will make decisions in the coming weeks to determine the best course of action,” he said in response to questions about whether he would issue an executive order or ask state lawmakers to pass legislation in next year’s regular session to prevent increased rates to employers for unemployment insurance.

-In its written request for the $50 million in federal relief funds, the Department of Human Services said the governor, the CARES Act steering committee and the Legislature have responded to the needs of hospitals by authorizing more than $180 million directly for their staffs and other costs associated with covid-19, and authorizing more than $120 million to nursing homes.
+In its written request for the $50 million in federal relief money, the Department of Human Services said the governor, the CARES committee and the Legislature have responded to the needs of hospitals by authorizing more than $180 million directly for their staffs and other costs associated with covid-19, and authorizing more than $120 million to nursing homes.

 “However, the covid-19 crisis has surged in recent weeks, and hospitals and nursing facilities are struggling to maintain capacity to treat patients, and protect the public and their staffs,” the department said.
 “The surge has disrupted the hospitals’ and nursing facilities’ abilities to maintain qualified staff at all levels within their organizations.”